icinganalysis/icinganalysis.github.io/content/wilder.md

 ```

-This water catch rate is in terms of pounds of ice per hout per foot of span.
+This water catch rate is in terms of pounds of ice per hour per foot of span.
 The cross-sectional area of the ice cap is then:
 ```text
 Area = 144 * w_c * theta / gamma_i                (4)

 ```
->A double peaked glaze ice shape such as shown in Fgiure 6 is then drawn by
+>A double peaked glaze ice shape such as shown in Figure 6 is then drawn by
 trial
 and error which contains the calculated theoretical cross-sectional
 area.